OrganismalSystemsBiology/faster2/README.md

 ```

 ## Installation
 You need to have [Python](https://www.python.org/) to run FASATER2.
 It is recommendable to use a virtual environment for FASTER2.
-Because FASTER2 depends on several python libraries, run the following command in the FASTER2's virtual environment.
-We are developing and testing FASTER2 on Windows11 (x64), but probably it works on other platforms such as Linux or macOS.
+Because FASTER2 depends on several python libraries, run the following command in FASTER2's virtual environment.
+We are developing and testing FASTER2 on Windows11 (x64), but it probably works on other platforms such as Linux or macOS.

-### python for Windows
+### Python for Windows
-Run an installer available at the python's official web site:
+Run an installer available at Python's official website:
 https://www.python.org/downloads/windows/

-Note: Check the 'Add python to PATH' checkbox at the first step in the installer.
+Note: Check the 'Add Python to PATH' checkbox at the first step in the installer.

 At the time of writing this document (2022/07/21), it is recommendable to use python 3.10.x.

-In the windows's shell, execute the following commands:
+In the windows shell, execute the following commands:
 ```sh
 C:\Users\user-name> mkdir faster2-env
 C:\Users\user-name> cd faster2-env